mteutelink/midea-msmarthome-ac-euosk105/README.md

 # MIDEA-MSMARTHOME-AC-EUOSK105
 This package contains NodeJS based services to control Midea devices via the Local Area Network (V3 protocol) using the EU-OSK105 wifi dongle.
 The package has been used as the underlying library for airconditioners control via the Homey Pro 2023 and has been tested against various split unit airconditioning devices from Carrier.

-The library requires an MSmartHome account.
+The library support both MSmartHome as NetHome Plus.

 The knowledge to create this library is based on reverse engineering (LUA scripts, documents on the web etc.).
 Special thanks to Mac ZHou, NeoAcheron, Nenad Bogojevic and Rene Klootwijk.